Libertarianism in the United States: 21st century

 Anti-capitalist libertarianism has recently aroused renewed interest in the early 21st century.
 The Winter 2006 issue of the Journal of Libertarian Studies published by the Mises Institute was dedicated to reviews of Kevin Carson's Studies in Mutualist Political Economy.
 One variety of this kind of libertarianism has been a resurgent mutualism, incorporating modern economic ideas such as marginal utility theory into mutualist theory.
 Carson's Studies in Mutualist Political Economy helped to stimulate the growth of new-style mutualism, articulating a version of the labor theory of value incorporating ideas drawn from Austrian economics.

+In 2022, the term kremlintarian emerged as a description of an individual claiming libertarian identity while defending the behavior of totalitarian regimes.

 Schools of thought

 Consequentialist and deontological libertarianism

 There are broadly two ethical viewpoints within libertarianism, namely consequentialist libertarianism and deontological libertarianism.
 The first type is based on consequentialism, only taking into account the consequences of actions and rules when judging them and holds that free markets and strong property rights have good consequences.
 The second type is based on deontological ethics and is the theory that all individuals possess certain natural or moral rights, mainly a right of individual sovereignty.
 Acts of initiation of force and fraud are rights-violations and that is sufficient reason to oppose those acts.

 Deontological libertarianism is supported by the Libertarian Party.
 In order to become a card-carrying member, one must sign an oath opposing the initiation of force to achieve political or social goals.
 Prominent consequentialist libertarians include David D. Friedman, Milton Friedman, Friedrich Hayek, Peter Leeson, Ludwig von Mises and R. W. Bradford.
 Prominent deontological libertarians include Hans-Hermann Hoppe, Ayn Rand and Murray Rothbard.

 In addition to the consequentialist libertarianism as promoted by Hayek, Mark Bevir holds that there is also left and right libertarianism.